 It’s a hot and sticky summer and a lot of people will be wondering about home working during their commute to and from the office.
-According to ACAS, the number of employees working from home in office-type jobs, or roles involving travel where home is used as a base, is steadily increasing.
+According to ACAS, the number of employees working from home as home workers in office-type jobs, or roles involving travel where home is used as a base, is steadily increasing.

 Home working is just one of the many flexible working arrangements present in today’s work force, other arrangements include changing from full time to part time work, compressing working hours, self-rostering, changing part time hours or even term time work.
 Home working is distinguishable on one key factor; the worker’s absence from the work place whilst carrying out their working duties.

 According to the Small Office/Home Office Workers Report 30.5% of UK employees work from home every day, a small number considering that a 2012 CIPD report revealed that 72% of the employers surveyed believed that implementing flexible working practices had a positive impact on staff engagement, and 73% felt it had a positive impact on employee motivation.